 There were two games made specifically for the Exertainment System: Mountain Bike Rally, and Speed Racer, based on the popular Japanese cartoon.
-While Mountain Bike Rally was available as a standalone cartridge, Speed Racer was only available as part of a combo cartridge that also included Mountain Bike Rally.
+White Mountain Bike Rally was available as a standalone cartridge, Speed Racer was only available as part of a combo cartridge that also included Mountain Bike Rally.
 Gym owners could buy either of the cartridges with the Exertainment cycle, but they could be purchased through retail outlets as well.
-Of course the bikes were expensive and very few people had one in their homes, so the retail versions mostly went unsold.
-As the Exertainment cycles were replaced by newer equipment, most owners simply threw the cartridges away since they weren’t compatible with a regular SNES.
+Of course, the bikes were expensive, and very few people had one in their homes, so the retail versions mostly went unsold.
+As the Exertainment cycles were replaced by newer equipment, most owners simply threw the cartridges away since they weren’t compatible with regular SNES.
 Naturally, this means they’re pretty hard to come by today.

 While a loose copy of the Mountain Bike Rally cartridge sells for about $25, a factory sealed retail copy can go for anywhere between $50 and $350.
-But it’s the combo cartridge that is especially valuable with completist SNES collectors, bringing in over $1,500 for a loose cartridge, and nearly $3,700 for a factory sealed copy.
+But it’s the combo cartridge that is especially valuable with completist SNES collectors, bringing in over $1,500 for a loose cartridge, and nearly $3,700 for a factory-sealed copy.

 11. SUPER COPA